loiluu/smc/README.md

-#Note for insallation and run
+## Note for insallation and run
 - Install some python libraries: sympy (http://sympy.org/), ply (www.dabeaz.com/ply/).
 - Install Mathematica and Mathlink for Linux (www.wolfram.com/mathematica/).
 - The pcre_tohampi.pm is runnable with Perl-5.10.0, other versions of Perl we haven't tested yet.
 If you are using another version of Perl, you can switch to Perl-5.10 by using Perlbrew (http://perlbrew.pl/).
 Note that after installing perlbrew, you may want to add this line "source ~/perl5/perlbrew/etc/bashrc" to your .bashrc file
-- You also need JDK.
+- You also need openjdk (either version 6 or 7 works, http://openjdk.java.net)

-#To compile
+## To compile
    make

-#To run SMC
+## To run SMC
    ./RunSMC inputfile

-#Top-level directory structure
+## Top-level directory structure

 - README

   Basic documentation

+### case_studies
+   Includes several input/output of what we reported in our paper

+### src
+Source folder

+1. automaton

+   Handle regexes and automatons conversons.

+2. YAPE
+   Comes with regex library of HAMPI

+3. Other files

 - smc_lexer.py

   The lexer file for SMC language.
 We use PLY library for parsing the input.